correaelias/TypeUtils/README.md

 Automatically converts any value to a string representation, including records and arrays, in the same spirit of 'print' functions found in scripting languages.
 Its usefull for logging and debugging.

 ### Parametes
-AX -> The variable to convert to string.
+* AX: The variable to convert to string.
-ATypeInfo -> The type information returned by 'TypeInfo' compiler intrinsic.
+* ATypeInfo: The type information returned by 'TypeInfo' compiler intrinsic.

 ### Return
 The string representation of the first parameter.